When my children were little I had a game plan.

 In the meantime, there’s nothing wrong asking for help.

-If two or three remedies aren’t working you’re stuck.
+If two (or three at the very most) remedies aren’t working you’re stuck.

 Especially if you see the illness settling in.